The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Introduction

-Empirical evidence demonstrates that NSDs are common in barred galaxies \citep{kormendy82, gadotti19, gadotti20}, appearing frequently in early-type barred galaxies \citep{bosch98}.
+Empirical evidence demonstrates that NSDs are common in barred galaxies \citep{kormendy82, gadotti19, gadotti20}, also appearing in early-type barred galaxies \citep{bosch98}.
 Their sizes typically range from 0.1 to 1 kpc with stellar masses on the order of $10^9$ M$_{\odot}$ \citep{gadotti19, bittner20}.
 In the TIMER survey and other studies \citep{erwin24}, NSDs have been identified frequently in the barred galaxies examined, featuring comparatively young stellar populations, higher metallicities, and decreasing [$\alpha$/Fe] abundances with increasing radius, all of which support the notion of inside-out formation \citep{gadotti19, gadotti20, bittner20}.
-In the PHANGS-ALMA dataset, NSRs exhibit median radii around 0.4 kpc and star formation rates averaging approximately 0.1 $\Msun$/yr \citep{gleis26}.
-While NSDs occur more often in early-type galaxies \citep{bosch98}, NSDs are notably lacking in very late-type galaxies \citep{erwin24}.
-These patterns imply that the presence of a central spheroidal component plays an essential role in influencing the formation and growth of nuclear structures, while environmental contexts, such as isolated fields versus dense clusters, may additionally shape their evolutionary trajectories \citep{erwin21}.
+In the PHANGS-ALMA dataset, NSRs exhibit median radii around 0.4 kpc and star formation rates averaging approximately 0.1 $\Msun$yr$^{-1}$ \citep{gleis26}.
+While NSDs are found in a wide range of galaxy types, including S0 and early-type galaxies \citep{bosch98,erwin21,schultheis25}, they are notably absent in very late-type galaxies \citep{erwin24}.
+These patterns imply that the presence of a central spheroidal component may contribute to the formation and growth of nuclear structures, while environmental conditions, such as isolated fields versus dense clusters, may additionally shape their evolutionary trajectories \citep{erwin21}.

 In the Milky Way, the NSD is particularly compact, with a radius of approximately 0.1 kpc \citep{schultheis25}, exhibiting a kinematic parameter $v_{\phi}/\sigma$ of roughly 1.4 \citep{sormani22, shahzamanian22}.
 The effective range of NSD encompasses a prominent NSC and maintains an intimate association with the Central Molecular Zone (CMZ - \citealt{zoccali24}).
 Comprehensive mappings of kinematic and metallicity gradients within the NSD \citep{nogueras23, schultheis25b, ryde25} reinforce the hypothesis of inside-out growth, as the NSD remains chemodynamically distinct from the surrounding bar and bulge stars \citep{nogueras24}.
 The observed characteristics in the Milky Way indicate that bar-driven gas accumulation serves as a dominant process of the CMZ formation, so understanding the chemodynamical properties and formation epoch of NSCs and NSDs would also provide insights into the origin of nuclear structures and subsequent bar evolutionary history of the Milky Way \citep{spitoni26}.